EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/execution-clients.rst

 =================

-The **Execution Clients** (formerly known as Ethereum 1.0) are the clients responsible for executing transactions, among other operations.
+The **Execution Clients** (formerly known as Ethereum 1.0) are the clients responsible for executing transactions and store the global state among other operations.

-These clients included the Proof of work algorithm that will be depreciated as of 14th September 2022.

 Supported clients
 -----------------